-The following reconciliations show how the net carrying amounts of insurance contracts in changed during the year as a result of cash flows and amounts recognised in the Combined Statements of Operations.
+The following reconciliations show how the net carrying amounts of insurance contracts in changed during the year as a result of cash flows and amounts recognized in the Combined Statement of Operations.

-The following tables separately analyze movements in the liability for remaining coverage (LRC) and in the liability for incurred claims (LIC) and reconciles these movements to the line items in the Combined Statements of Operations.
+The following tables separately analyze movements in the liability for remaining coverage and in the liability for incurred claims and reconciles these movements to the line items in the Combined Statement of Operations.